 Welcome to year two of the Elm Creek Backyard Ultra!
 We had so much fun welcoming everyone to our backyard in 2022, and cannot wait to share it with you all again in 2023!
-The Elm Creek Backyard Ultra will be the first ‘Backyard’ event being kicked off in the Twin Cities.
+The Elm Creek Backyard Ultra is the first ‘Backyard’ event in the Twin Cities.
 Inspired by the original Big Dog’s Backyard Ultra presented by Lazarus Lake, the Elm Creek Backyard will follow in its spirit.
-The format will follow guidance from the original and will serve as a ‘Bronze Ticket’ event providing the last runner standing the first step towards the Backyard Championship at Big Dog’s.
+The format will follow guidance from the original and will serve as a launching pad for any runner pursuing the Backyard Championship at Big Dog’s.

 The race is simple, complete a 4.167 mile loop every hour, for as long as you can.
 The last runner standing wins.

 Each loop must be started at the top of the hour and no aid or pacing can be provided to runners while on course.
 In between loops, runners are welcome to have a crew and get any support they need.

 Registration for the event will open on September 1st, 2022 and close when the race hits capacity OR April 26th, 2022.
 If the race hits capacity, we will offer a waitlist and fill spots as they become available

 Packet Pick-Up will be offered at various location the week leading up to the event and we will offer same day pick-up up to the race start.